sourcebroker/deployer-typo3-database/README.rst

         ['get' => 'sourcebroker/deployer-typo3-database'],
       ]);

-   If you have some conflicts of packages between your root project and deployer.phar you can try to use ``/vendor/sourcebroker/deployer-loader/autoload.php`` instead of ``/vendor/autoload.php``.

 3) On each instance create ``.env`` file which should be out of git and have at least ``INSTANCE`` with the same name as defined for ``host()`` in ``deploy.php`` file.
 You can use this file also to store database credentials and all other settings that are different per instance.
 Example for ``.env`` file: